Routes from Larche through

 a day to your trip.
 But you could skip Vens and walk directly to the Rabuons refuge, in which case you do not lose a day (total walking time from Bousieyas to the Rabuons refuge is about 7.5 hours).

-I remember my visits to this stark and remote country as being very much worth the route finding.
+I remember my visits to this stark and remote country as being very much worth the effort and the detour.
 My companionswho liked more civilized surroundings, staying on a wide trail, and less effortdid not agree.

 Day 2: Continuing from the Refuge de Vens to the Refuge de Rabuons on the Balcons du Mercantour route.

-The map below — with North on the top — drawn by me upon a Google Earth screen shot, shows the paths of the GR5 and GR52 through this part of the Mercantour Park.
+The map below, drawn by me upon a Google Earth screen shot, shows the paths of the GR5 and GR52 through this part of the Mercantour Park.
 I strongly recommend that you enlarge the photo to examine it in detail.

 north side of the Vens lakes.
-Make a brief detour right to see the view
+Make a brief detour to see the view

 where a stream exits to the lip of the plateau.
 Then, after passing